Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning

 \item \textbf{Estimate Resource Feasibility.} The system evaluates whether the resources required by the SFC, based on the assignment from Step 1 and the formulas in Section~\ref{subsub:resource constraint}, are available in the target DCs.
 If the resource requirements cannot be met, the request is rejected, and the system proceeds to Step 1 to handle the next request.

 \item \textbf{Check SLA Compliance.} If the resource requirements are satisfied in Step 3, the system verifies whether the E2E latency of the SFC meets the specified SLA using formulas in Section~\ref{subsub:sla constraint}.
 If the latency requirement is fulfilled, the request is accepted, and the target DCs proceed with embedding the corresponding VNFs.
-Othrwise, the request is rejected, and the system moves to the next request in Step 1. \end{enumerate}

-This flow ensures that each incoming request is processed in a structured manner, accounting for resource availability and SLA compliance, while dynamically managing the system's state to handle evolving service demands.
+Othrwise, the request is rejected, and the system moves to Step 1 for the next request. \end{enumerate} This flow ensures that each incoming request is processed in a structured manner, accounting for resource availability and SLA compliance, while dynamically managing the system's state to handle evolving service demands.